Our work is focused on:

 Viral vaccines prevent diseases caused by viruses.
 They work by inducing an immune response against the viruses in vaccinated people, imitating a natural infection without causing the illness.
 This helps the body’s immune system to fight off future infections by the natural, ‘wild’ viruses.

-We prepare, validate and provide reference materials to standardise viral assays.
+We prepare, validate and provide reference materials to standardise laboratory assays that detect viruses and anti-virus antibodies.
 We also perform long-term stability studies for reference materials and we organise collaborative studies to assess new references and methods.

 The team runs the Virology cell laboratory and provides about 20 mammalian cell lines for the control, research and standardisation work in the division.
 This is done according to the requirements of ISO 9001.